-An HII Region (HII, pronounced as "H two region" or "H two") is a Hydrogen (H) cloud that is partially ionized.
+An HII Region (HII, pronounced as "H two region" or "H two") is a Hydrogen cloud that is partially ionized.
 Typically its Temperatures reach 10000K.
-They often have a 656.3 nm hydrogen Emission Line (H-alpha (Ha) of the Balmer Series).
-They indicate recent Star Formation (SF), including blue stars, and are thought to be formed by the young stars.
+They often have a 656.3 nm hydrogen Emission Line (H-alpha of the Balmer Series).
+They indicate recent Star Formation, including blue stars, and are thought to be formed by the young stars.
 The Orion Nebula and the Horsehead Nebula are examples of HII regions.

-Other kinds of hydrogen clouds are the HI Region (HI) and the Molecular Cloud.
+Other kinds of hydrogen clouds are the HI Region and the Molecular Cloud.
+HI regions and HII regions are termed Diffuse Clouds and molecular clouds are termed Dense Clouds.
 HII regions are thought to be the result of hot stars that formed within a molecular cloud, then ionized the molecular cloud's hydrogen.
 Photodissociation occurs at the border between molecular cloud and HII region, causing a Photodissociation Region.

 "HII" is an astronomy term for ionized hydrogen, II meaning singly ionized.
 The common symbol (e.g., for hydrogen) outside astronomy is H+.